Real Estate & Insurance

 Which coverage makes sense for your home and budget: retreat-only or retreat-and-repair?

-Retreat-only warranties pay for additional treatments if termites return after the initial service.
+Retreat-only warranties pay for additional termite treatments if termites return after the initial service.
 You won’t get help with repair bills, but you’ll keep treatments coming without extra charges.
-They’re commonly offered, simpler to manage, and often start around $495, making them a budget-friendly way to maintain control.
+They’re commonly offered, simpler to manage, and often start around $495, making them a budget-friendly way for a homeowner to maintain pest control.
 Savannah’s climate makes termite pressure high year-round, so regular inspections and warranties are vital for early detection and prevention.

-Retreat-and-repair warranties cover both retreatment and the cost to fix termite damage.
-You’ll pay more—often priced by perimeter length, commonly $6–$9 per linear foot—but you gain financial protection if damage occurs.
-Policies usually include coverage caps (from $25,000 up to $1,000,000 in premium plans) and exclude pre-existing damage.
+Retreat-and-repair warranties — also called a repair warranty — cover both retreatment and the cost to fix termite damage.
+You’ll pay more — often priced by perimeter length, commonly $6–$9 per linear foot — but you gain financial protection if damage occurs.
+Policies usually include coverage caps (from $25,000 up to $1,000,000 in premium plans) and may include deductibles; pre-existing damage is typically excluded.
+For homeowners whose standard homeowners insurance policies and insurance policy exclude termite damage — as most do — a repair warranty is often the only financial safety net for property damage caused by termites.

 How to Choose Based on Location, Home Age, and Budget

-Choosing between retreat-only and retreat-and-repair gets clearer when you factor in where you live, your home’s age, and what you can spend each year.
+Choosing between retreat-only and retreat-and-repair gets clearer when you factor in where you live, your home‘s age, and what you can spend each year as a homeowner.

-In high-risk regions like Florida and the Gulf Coast, multiple species and sandy soils push you toward full repair coverage, semi-annual inspections, and providers that handle local soil/water-table challenges.
+In high-risk regions like Florida and the Gulf Coast, multiple types of termites and sandy soils push you toward full repair coverage, semi-annual inspections, and pest control companies that handle local soil and water-table challenges.
 Because costs typically range from $500–$2,500, factor total annual spend against your risk profile when selecting coverage.
+Knowing the signs of active termite activity — mud tubes, frass, discarded wings — helps you judge whether your current coverage level is adequate.

-• Compare at least three local providers and exclusions.
+• Compare at least three local pest control companies and their exclusions.

-• Confirm coverage for subterranean, Formosan, and drywood species.
+• Confirm coverage for subterranean, Formosan, and drywood types of termites.

-• Prefer transferable bonds in active real estate markets.
+• Prefer transferable termite bonds in active real estate markets — transferability is a key selling point for buyers.

 Frequently Asked Questions